nikolayVv/DIDEdu/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Acknowledgements
-This solution is developed as part of my thesis for receiving a bachelor's degree from the [University of Ljubljana Faculty of Computer and Information Science](https://www.fri.uni-lj.si/en).
+This solution is developed as part of my [thesis](https://repozitorij.uni-lj.si/IzpisGradiva.php?id=139591&lang=slv) for receiving a Bachelor's degree from the [University of Ljubljana Faculty of Computer and Information Science](https://www.fri.uni-lj.si/en).
 I would like to give very special thanks to:
 - my mentor [Assoc.
 Prof. dr. Dejan Lavbič](https://www.lavbic.net/), who came up with the theme of the thesis and helped me write it and develop a solution for it;
 - the [Atala PRISM](https://atalaprism.io/) team for giving me a spot in the first cohort of the Atala PRISM pioneer program, where I learned, how to work with the Atala PRISM SDK;
 - the [IOG's Technical Community](https://iohk.io/) for their help through the developing process;